 Shopping for high quality, sustainable brands automatically sounds more expensive to many consumers.
 And you aren’t necessarily wrong.
 Buying fewer, better quality pieces and more ethically made items often means investing in more expensive pieces.
 Which is why Shop It To Me is dedicated to bringing you these brands at a fraction of their RRP.

 Sign up to the Shop It To Me platform and simply tick the sustainable fashion brands that you’re interested in and you will receive emails directly to your inbox which include fashion picks in your size from your favorite brands with heavy discounts of up to 70% off.
 It’s the way forward for shopping more sustainably without a slice of inconvenience.

 Sustainable fashion brands

 Not too sure about sustainable fashion, yet?
 Let’s take a look at some sustainable fashion brands that you can find right here on Shop It To Me.
-Every single one is chic, stylish and comes with options for every occasion but with zero guilt and a whole lot of eco-consciousness and up-to-date sustainable practices.
+Every single one hits the mark with chic, stylish options for every occasion but with zero guilt, a whole lot of eco-consciousness and up-to-date sustainable practices.

 H&M | Conscious Collection

 If you’ve not yet converted to the H&M Conscious collection from the mainline, it’s an initiative that has grown from strength to strength since the European brand’s launch of the sustainability project in 2016.
 This range of organic and sustainably made fashion pieces exude the H&M easy-wear aesthetic while being made from recycled materials, including anything from discarded candles to old fishnets and other nylon waste.
 These premium and exclusive collections focus on innovation and prove that the biggest and fastest fashion brands have no excuse when it comes to making a change and improving their sustainability impact.